Why does my portfolio return differ from the multi-asset benchmark?

 Implicit friction costs

-Slippage is related to the bid-ask spread and describes the effect that arises when transactions cannot always be executed at the price specified in the order (or the prices set by the market makers), e.g., when the market moves against you during the execution of the transaction.
+Slippage describes the effect that transactions cannot always be executed at the price specified in the order (or the prices set by market makers).
+This can be the case, for example, if the market moves against you during the execution of the transaction.

-Level of precision of the capital market indices used
+Degree of precision of the capital market indices used

+We strive to use indices for the multi-asset benchmark that reflect the investment instruments used as accurately as possible.
 Nevertheless, the indices used in the multi-asset benchmark may differ in the weighting of securities from the benchmarks that underlie our investment instruments or have underlain them in the past.

-For example, individual investment instruments (ETFs, index funds) impose certain limits at the level of individual equity or bond issuers for risk limitation reasons or due to regulatory requirements (UCITS).
-In the case of sustainable investment instruments, there is no generally accepted system for index construction, and individual ETFs or index funds may have made minor adjustments to their benchmarks or security weightings during their existence.
+In the case of sustainable investment instruments, there is also no generally accepted system for index construction.
+In addition, individual ETFs or index funds have made minor adjustments to their benchmarks or security weightings over the course of their existence.

-This leads to positive or negative deviations between the portfolio and the benchmark.
+All of this can lead to positive or negative deviations between the portfolio and the benchmark.

 More questions in "Investment process"